Why Franchising? Discover How the Franchise Business Model Works

 To combat this issue, the British Franchise Association was formed in 1977 by founding members; ServiceMaster, Dyno-Rod, Holiday Inns UK, Kentucky Fried Chicken, Wimpy International, Ziebart GB, Prontaprint and Budget Rent a Car.

-With no previous set standards in the UK, the industry was forced to create its own regulatory body, accrediting a company’s suitability for membership based on a strict criteria including operational practices, business procedures, franchise agreement and the standard of support and training given to franchisees.
+With no previous set standards in the UK, the industry got forced to create its own regulatory body, accrediting a company’s suitability for membership based on strict criteria including operational practices, business procedures, franchise agreement and the standard of support and training given to franchisees.

 Membership serves as a guiding light to those looking to invest in a business that they can be sure is ethical and is meeting with minimum standards.